Tom Higgins Contact and Background Information

 Master of Online Teaching Certificate

-University of Illinois Chicago Law School (formerly known as The John Marshall Law School) - Graduated in 1990
+University of Illinois Chicago Law School - Graduated in 1990

 Juris Doctor